Szeretni/ttks0500-protocol-programming/assignments/04/assignment04.md

 FILE body

 The body has data with the name and the content of the file.
-The name and the content is delimited with "\n".
+The name and the content is delimited with "\n" ie. "cat.jpg\nbase64data".
 If the file is a binary file, then the data is in base64 format.
-A "FILE OK" message if printed to the client's CLI:
+A "FILE OK" message is printed to the client's CLI.

 ##### Print to the client's CLI